 The large size of free software projects could simply be due to inefficiency.
 After all, both Microsoft Windows and Mac OS X have been criticized on these grounds as being "bloated".
 However, comparing the size of Microsoft Windows to the entire Debian GNU/Linux distribution is like comparing an apple to an entire orchard: Debian is not an "operating system", it's a complete collection of software.
 The equivalent in the proprietary world would be something like "the entire software inventory of CompUSA".

-So, to make things comparable, let's strip down the Debian numbers so that we only include the things that provide equivalent function to what comes out of the box with, say, Microsoft Windows "Vista" (estimated at 50 million SLOC).
-So, we'll need what computer scientists (as opposed to marketing executives) call the "operating system"—which includes the Linux kernel, the GNU libraries, and the GNU utilities (not the entire GNU project, which today is dominated by application software packages like Gimp).
+So, to make things comparable, let's strip down the Debian numbers so that we only include the things that provide equivalent function to what comes out of the box with, say, Microsoft Windows "Vista" (estimated at 50 MSLOC).
+So, we'll need what computer scientists call the "operating system"—which includes the Linux kernel, the GNU libraries, and the GNU utilities (not the entire GNU project, which today is dominated by application software packages like Gimp).
 Then we'll also need the graphical windowing environment, which means the X server packages, and—since Microsoft continues to bundle it—the web browser, which is from the Mozilla project.
-Microsoft Office is not bundled with Windows, so we'll leave out OpenOffice.org.
+Microsoft Office is not bundled, so we'll leave out OpenOffice.org.

 This allows us to compare "equivalent stacks" of software:

-Not only is the free software stack less than half the size of Windows, but, because it is factored into distinct packages, it is easier to maintain.
-It could be that the need to divide the work among independent projects forces engineering discipline to be followed, and it is apparent that this pays off in the long run in more compact code (it's also interesting to note that this Debian source code also supports eleven binary builds for different CPU architectures, while Windows only supports one).
+Not only is the free software stack less than one-third the size of Windows, but, because it is factored into distinct packages, it is easier to maintain.
+It could be that the need to divide the work among independent projects forces engineering discipline to be followed, and it is apparent that this pays off in the long run in more compact code (it's also interesting to note that this Debian source code also supports eleven binary builds for different CPU architectures).

-The need to divide the work among independent projects forces engineering discipline to be followed
+The need to divide the work among independent projects forces engineering disciplin to be followed

 So, not only does free software represent a vast amount of effort, but it is apparently very well-engineered and efficient effort leading to an even higher use value than equivalent proprietary products!
 Not only can free software manage large, complex projects, but it appears to do it better than proprietary methods.